andrew0144/andrew0144.github.io/README.md

 # Portfolio Website
  This is my personal portfolio website.
-I originally coded it on codepen.io but moved it to github pages so it would be more easily accessible.
+I made this using pure HTML, CSS, and JavaScript.